Nepal Trekking - What to Pack

 We recommend three key layers when trekking in Nepal.

 The base layer clings to your skin and reduces airflow whilst allowing moisture to escape via its high wicking material.
-Reducing airflow means keeping your body heat trapped and is therefore perfect in the cold.
+Reducing airflow means keeping your body heat trapped and is therefore perfect for the cold.
 Base layers will most likely not be needed on the lower sections of your hike.

 The base layer we recommend is made by Smartwool.
 Providing market-leading lightweight, merino wool clothing, Smartwool are also very affordable.